luke-mckay/cr_bin2gray/cr_bin2gray.md

 The simulation of the module only tests a few possible instantiations of the module.
 The algorithm used is proved in several papers that are available with a simple search.
-The earlier referenced expired patent also provides additional information.
+The referenced expired patent also provides additional information.

 -----